karlospn/mytechramblings-site-source-code/content/posts/building-and-deploying-a-dotnet-app-on-arm64-part2-demo.md

 # **Building the container image using Azure Pipelines (and pushing it into ECR)**

-In the previous section, we created the Dockerfiles and built the container image on my local machine.
-Now, instead of using my computer, let's attempt to build it using an Azure Pipelines hosted agent.
+In the previous section, we have created a couple of Dockerfiles (one that uses emulation to build the container image and another one that uses Cross Compilation) and we have test both of them on my local machine.
+That's not a very realistic scenario.
+Now, instead of using my computer, let's attempt to build them using an Azure Pipelines hosted agent.

 ## **Using emulation**

-Let's start simple.
-We're using an Ubuntu hosted agent and we're simply running a ``docker build`` command using the ``--platform`` attribute.
+Real straightforward.
+We're using an Ubuntu hosted agent, the Dockerfile from the previous section and on the pipeline we're running only a ``docker build`` command using the ``--platform`` attribute.

 ```yml
 trigger: none